hfoley/PrecisionLearning/README.md

 1. Need to have at least PowerShell 5.1 installed.
 You can check this by running the following script.
 	$PSVersionTable.PSVersion
 2. Install Powershell AZ package.
 This solution has been tested with 4.3.0.
 You can find info on installing this at https://www.powershellgallery.com/packages/Az/
-3. You may also need addtional modules as well like Az.DataFactory (https://www.powershellgallery.com/packages/Az.DataFactory) and Az.Synapse (https://www.powershellgallery.com/packages/Az.Synapse).
-These commands below can help you determine if you have these components.
-I have tested this with Az.DataFactory 1.8.2 and Az.Synapse 0.1.2.
+3. You may also need addtional modules if you have installed Az package some time ago.
+Az.Synapse (https://www.powershellgallery.com/packages/Az.DataFactory) and Az.Synapse (https://www.powershellgallery.com/packages/Az.Synapse).
+There is a script you can use to check and install items in 01 Create Resources folder called 00 - PreReqCheck.ps1.

 	```powershell
 	$PSVersionTable.PSVersion